jepster/LoopTracker/README.md

 #LoopTracker

 A simple PHP class to output the status of a loop into the standard out via the "echo"-function.
+The functionality is tested by PHPUnit.

-It allows you to track the progress via a very handy call:
+LoopTracker allows you to track the progress via a very handy call:

     LoopTracker::track('My loop title', count($total_items_to_iterate));